-- Towels – Both of the gyms advice to bring towels with them, however I’ve noticed that the OTF gym that I’ve been in also handled scented cold towels at the end of the workout.
+- Towels – Both of the gyms advise bringing towels with them, however, I’ve noticed that the OTF gym that I’ve been in also handled scented cold towels at the end of the workout.

 What I liked about 9Round fitness is that before the class I had a chat with one of the trainers and he asked me about any injuries or mobility problems that he should know before.

-On the other hand, when I went to OTF I didn’t have anyone asked me that question.
+On the other hand, when I went to OTF I didn’t have anyone ask me that question.
 I signed the waiver and was ready to train.

-- Client evaluation – In 9Round fitness I did received introduction where the trainer assessed my range of motion and we both worked on the plan that will meet my fitness goals.
-He ased me about my fitness history and preferences.
+- Client evaluation – In 9Round fitness, I did receive an introduction where the trainer assessed my range of motion and we both worked on the plan that will meet my fitness goals.
+He asked me about my fitness history and preferences.
 I didn’t get this type of service with OTF.

-I didn’t need any special attention, but for anyone new to boxing or kickboxing, the trainer at the 9Round walk you thru all the exercises and give you an alternative, if you need plan B.
+I didn’t need any special attention, but for anyone new to boxing or kickboxing, the trainer at the 9Round walks you thru all the exercises and gives you an alternative, if you need plan B.